South African nationality law: British colonial rule and early period of the Union of South Africa (1814–1949)

 In 1911, proposed legislation was drafted in South Africa to bar Indian immigration and exclude undesirable Caucasian migrants.
 It was targeted to exclude indentured workers and Jewish immigrants.
 Eventually the Immigrants Regulation Act (Act No. 13) was passed in 1913, which prohibited migrant workers who originated north of the 22nd parallel south and established the basis for racial segregation, with only white persons able to immigrate.
 In effect, the law began the series of policies which would make native Africans non-citizen nationals of their country.
 The British Nationality and Status of Aliens Act 1914 allowed local jurisdictions in the self-governing territories to continue regulating nationality in their jurisdictions, but also established an imperial nationality scheme for use throughout the realm.
 Under its terms, common law provisions were reiterated for natural-born persons born within the realm on or after the effective date.
 By using the word person, the statute nullified legitimacy requirements for jus soli nationals, meaning an illegitimate child could derive nationality from its mother.
 For those born abroad on or after the effective date, legitimacy was still required, and could only be derived by a child from a British father (one generation), who was natural-born or naturalised.
 It also provided that a married woman derived her nationality from her spouse, meaning if he was British, she was also, and if he was foreign, so was she.
 It stipulated that upon loss of nationality of a husband, a wife could declare that she wished to remain British.
 It allowed that if a marriage had terminated, through death or divorce, a British-born national who had lost her status through marriage could reacquire British nationality through naturalisation without meeting a residency requirement.
 The statute specified that a five-year residency or service to the crown was required for naturalisation.

-In 1914, the British government authorized South Africa to seize German South West Africa in exchange for territory in Luderitzbucht and Swakopmund.
+In 1914, the British government authorised South Africa to seize German South West Africa in exchange for territory in Luderitzbucht and Swakopmund.
 Germany surrendered the territory to the British on 9 July 1915 and it was occupied by the South African military until the war ended.
 At the 1919 Peace Conference of Versailles, Britain made it clear that it did not want direct control in administering South West Africa.
 When the mandate system was proposed, Britain agreed to the proposal with the intent of substituting its administration to South Africa.
 The Treaty of Peace and South West Africa Mandate Act 49 of 1919 established the local framework for the administration of South West Africa by South Africa.
 It was ratified in 1921 and in 1923, the Council of the League of Nations adopted a resolution that the administrator of a mandate could not confer nationality upon the native inhabitants, leaving them stateless.
 This was not the case for white settlers and South Africa granted the status of British subject to Germans residing in the territory from 1924.